brianolson/redistricter/README.txt

 Make a directory, which I traditionally call "data", to hold the Census data, and fetch a state of data into it, run preprocessing:

 mkdir data
-./bin/setupstatedata ct
+./bin/setupstatedata --data=data CT

 Run from local data:

-./bin/run_devmode --port=8080
+(cd runner && make)
+runner/runner -data data -http :8080

-The --port argument is optional, but runs a handy HTTP server on that port (e.g. http://localhost:8080/ ) which nicely displays status and results.
+The -http argument is optional, but runs a handy HTTP server on that port (e.g. http://localhost:8080/ ) which nicely displays status and results.

-Lots of other options are available on both ./setupstatedata and ./run_devmode and there is --help available for them.
+Lots of other options are available on both ./setupstatedata and runner/runner and there is --help available for them.

 ---